andrewblevins/insight-cascade/README.md

 ## Best Practices

-* Maintain consistent advisor personalities across sessions
+* Use prompting and feedback to maintain conversational integrity
-* Document interesting insights and breakthrough moments
+* Document insights and breakthrough moments separately
-* Regularly review and refine advisor profiles as needed
+* Review and refine advisor profiles as needed
-* Follow safety guidelines for responsible AI interaction
+* If things get stale, switch up your advisors
-* Use the advanced worksheet for deepen advisor development
+* Try new things—there's a huge amount of uncharted territory here

 ## Contributing